Care and coverages

-There are also changes to how wage loss and vehicle damage will be covered.
+There are also changes to how wage loss and vehicle damage are covered.

 How are my benefits improving under Enhanced Care?

-With Enhanced Care, there will be no maximum overall limit to your care and recovery benefits, unlike the $300,000 maximum care allowance today.
+With Enhanced Care, there is no maximum overall limit to your care and recovery benefits, unlike the $300,000 maximum care allowance under the previous system.
 You will be able to access all the care you need, when you need it, for as long as you need it.
-These benefits will be available whether or not you were responsible (at fault) for a crash.
+These benefits are available whether or not you were responsible (at fault) for a crash.

 Treatments like physiotherapy, chiropractic care and more will continue to be covered, as well as dental care, counselling, medical equipment and other support and services.

 If you need them, you’ll be covered for household support or personal care during your recovery, to higher limits than before.
-New and extended benefits will be available for anyone who has a serious and life-altering injury after a crash.
+New and extended benefits are available for anyone who has a serious and life-altering injury after a crash.

-If you have to miss work because of your injuries, you’ll have access to 90 per cent of your net income in wage loss benefits based on a maximum of up to $100,000 in gross income – a significant increase to the maximum limit today.
-If you earn more than $100,000 in gross income per year, you’ll have the option to purchase additional coverage to increase your wage loss payments.
+If you have to miss work because of your injuries, you’ll have access to 90 per cent of your net income in wage loss benefits based on a maximum of up to $100,000 in gross income – a significant increase to the maximum limit under the former system.
+If you earn more than $100,000 in gross income per year, you have the option to purchase additional coverage to increase your wage loss payments.

 If you’re a student or family caregiver, you’ll also have access to new benefits to cover time lost from studies or increased expenses.
-If you’re receiving income replacement and reach retirement age, a new retirement income benefit will be available.
+If you’re receiving income replacement and reach retirement age, a new retirement income benefit is available.

-Whether you’re a driver, passenger, pedestrian or cyclist, you'll be covered if you’re injured in a crash anywhere in Canada or the U.S.
+Whether you’re a driver, passenger, pedestrian or cyclist, you're covered if you’re injured in a crash anywhere in Canada or the U.S.

-With Enhanced Care, you’ll have among the most generous auto insurance coverage in Canada, exceeding what is available in most other provinces.
+With Enhanced Care, you have among the most generous auto insurance coverage in Canada, exceeding what is available in most other provinces.

 Here's an example